 Source: Glycemic load – Wikipedia

 People with diabetes need to manage their blood glucose levels.
 High blood glucose can damage tissues and organs.
-In time, it can lead to heart disease, blindness, kidney failure and other problems.
+In time, this can lead to heart disease, blindness, kidney failure and other problems.
 If you have diabetes, controlling your blood glucose will prevent or delay these health complications.
 So it’s important to understand how foods and drinks affect your blood sugar.

 “The evidence seems to support the concept that the more complex carbohydrates will lead to better blood sugar control than the more simple sugars,” says Dr. Myrlene Staten.